 Processed foods are full of mystery ingredients.When you’re first starting on a Plant-Based Diet some people find it helpful to transition by using meat or cheese substitutes.
 I don’t recommend them for optimal health but if they make it easier for you and your family to accept a plant-based diet then it can be a good thing.
 You should still read the label on these products.
 I picked up a package of “veggie burgers” only to read the label and see that Casein was one of the ingredients.
 I consider Casein to be poison and will not put it in my body.
 (See “The China Study” by Dr. T. Colin Campbell).

 Your first few shopping trips may be a bit rocky.
-I recommend you plan a little extra time, without tag-a-longs (kids not the cookies, although you probably shouldn’t bring those either).
-Hopefully you have picked out some recipes or created a Meal Plan to give you some direction.
-If you are completely clueless don’t worry, I’ve got you covered.
+I recommend you plan a little extra time, without tag-a-longs (kids, not the cookies, although you probably shouldn’t bring those either).
+Hopefully, you have picked out some recipes or created a Meal Plan to give you some direction.
+If you are completely unprepared, don’t worry I’ve got you covered.
 Check out these posts that detail Basic Pantry Staples as well as Basic Refrigerator/Freezer Staples that includes Fresh Produce.

 I created a Basic Meal Plan that uses these ingredients.
 You don’t want to miss the Printer-Friendly List!
-This will help you get started, even if you are clueless on how to start!
+This will help you get started, even if you are unsure of how to start!

 One of the single most helpful things on your healthy eating journey will be to create a Meal Plan.
 Don’t get intimidated just yet.
 Jotting a few meal ideas on a piece of paper is a huge win.
 Stop right now and write down some ideas; pasta, tacos, wraps, see how easy that was.